Trustworthy Tools

 To become an HOL developer and have write access to the github repository, please contact Michael Norrish of NICTA.

 The development version is significantly improved over the 2009 release version, and new users are encouraged to use it.
-However, the 2009 release version of the HOL-Omega implementation is also available, and may be downloaded directly from this website by the link below.

 Installation and Implementation